> Uploading knowledge... _

 Even though this behavior might seem counterintuitive at first, it actually makes sense.
 A user with this configuration might be a native English speaker living in Italy, so iOS attempts to mix and match the language and region settings accordingly.

 On the other hand, Bundle.preferredLocalization returns en-GB.
 Why?
-This follows the algorithm we discussed earlier:
+This is where the CLDR/ICU language distance matching we discussed earlier kicks in.
+Let's walk through the calculation:

 An example with a language without dialect and a region that doesn't match in combination any locale supported by the app